-Maltese businessman stands trial for ordering Daphne Caruana Galizia murder
+Businessman on trial in Malta for ordering murder of Daphne Caruana Galizia

 crime & law legal proceedings

-Yorgen Fenech, a wealthy Maltese businessman and heir to a property empire, went on trial Wednesday for allegedly orchestrating the murder of investigative journalist Daphne Caruana Galizia.
-The trial comes more than nine years after the journalist was killed in a 2017 car-bomb attack near her home.
+Yorgen Fenech, a wealthy Maltese businessman and heir to a property empire that includes the Hilton Malta hotel and casino, has gone on trial for orchestrating the 2017 assassination of investigative journalist Daphne Caruana Galizia.
+Fenech is one of seven men accused of involvement in the killing and is the last to face trial, appearing in court more than nine years after the journalist was killed by a car bomb near her home.

-Caruana Galizia had used her investigative work to expose corruption at the highest levels in Malta.
-Her reporting shone a spotlight on murky links between the country's political and business elites.
+Caruana Galizia had investigated corruption at the highest levels in the country, shining a spotlight on murky links between Malta's business and political elites.

 Maltese businessman paid hitmen €150,000 to kill Daphne Caruana Galizia, jury hears